Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 If you were living in the Netherlands before you came to Australia and are enrolled in the Netherlands Health Insurance Scheme, you could receive necessary treatment from a public hospital and certain PBS medications under your country’s RHCA with Australia.17 This is provided you enrol in Medicare.
 People with student visas and diplomats and their families are eligible for Medicare.

 To receive Medicare payments for your health care under the RHCA, you’ll need to enrol by completing an enrolment form and mailing or emailing it to Medicare Enrolment Services.
-You’ll also be required to supply Medicare with documentation, like your:
+You’ll also be required to supply Medicare with documentation, such as:

 You can find out which documents you’ll need through the Services Australia website.